 What to do.
-We can start pressuring those in our workplaces, local and federal governments for more facilities to collect soft plastic.
-We can ask stores who sell the soft plastic and are not collecting it where is their recycling system and threaten not to shop at their store until they put one in place.
+We can start pressuring those in our workplaces, and local and federal governments for more facilities to collect soft plastic.
+We can ask stores that sell soft plastic and are not collecting it where is their recycling system and threaten not to shop at their store until they put one in place.
 We can keep asking institutions and facilities the same questions until it becomes commonplace.
 We can ask for more recycling facilities that accept soft places to be placed throughout our cities and make sure we are aware of the ones that exist.
-We can limit the single-use plastic purchases through our purchases, or pressure manufacturers to cut down on their packaging.
+We can limit single-use plastic purchases through our purchases, or pressure manufacturers to cut down on their packaging.
 See examples of resources for cleaning our earth in Canada and internationally to inspire you to search locally at https://managingearth.com/.
-Also, visit Managing Earth Pinterest Page on Recycling.
+Also, visit the Managing Earth Pinterest Page on Recycling.

-So please keep separating your soft plastic and do whatever you have to do to keep it out of the landfills and put to good use through recycling.
+So please keep separating your soft plastic and do whatever you have to do to keep it out of landfills and put it to good use through recycling.
 We will benefit from your efforts now, as will generations to come!